suraj0-11/RetypeProject/index.md

-# Welcome to My Profile!
+# Welcome to My Profile

 Hello there!
 I'm **Suraj**, a passionate software developer intern.
 I love exploring new technologies and creating innovative solutions.
 This project showcases my journey in software development, featuring some of the coolest projects I've worked on.